influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/monitor-enterprise/monitor-enterprise.md

 ### Monitor InfluxDB Enterprise with OSS

-To monitor InfluxDB Enterprise with Cloud, see [here](/enterprise_influxdb/v1.9/administration/monitor-enterprise/monitor-with-oss/).
+To monitor InfluxDB Enterprise with OSS, see [here](/enterprise_influxdb/v1.9/administration/monitor-enterprise/monitor-with-oss/).

 ### Monitor InfluxDB Enterprise with internal monitoring